Bagou450-Fixed/.github/profile/README.md

 # 🛡️ Bagou450 Fixed

+Having a license issue?
+Click [here](https://github.com/orgs/Bagou450-Fixed/discussions/1#discussioncomment-14388038) to see a solution!

 > (We are not affiliated with Bagou450 or Pterodactyl panel, but we believe in preserving and securing the work left behind for the benefit of the community.)

 **Welcome!**